ocaml/ocaml.org/data/planet/kcsrk/ocaml-on-baremetal-shakti-risc-v-processor.md

 source:
 ---

-<p>It has been 3 months since I joined <a href="https://www.iitm.ac.in/">IIT Madras</a> and it
+<p>It has been 3 months since I joined <a href="https://www.iitm.ac.in/ - [1 Client error: SSL peer certificate or SSH remote key was not OK]">IIT Madras</a> and it
 has been good fun so far.
-Along with the members of the <a href="http://rise.cse.iitm.ac.in/">RISE group</a>, we&rsquo;ve initiated a project to build secure applications on top of secure extensions of the open-source
+Along with the members of the <a href="http://rise.cse.iitm.ac.in/ - [1 Client error: Couldn't connect to server]">RISE group</a>, we&rsquo;ve initiated a project to build secure applications on top of secure extensions of the open-source
 <a href="http://shakti.org.in/">Shakti</a> RISC-V processor ecosystem.
 Unsurprisingly, my